cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ---

 ## 2. Bacteria Hopping And Trapping
-### Description
 Many bacteria swim in the form of a random walk in order to sample an area and build a gradient towards food or towards (away from) a specific chemical.
 These bacteria perform a two-state motion (run and tumble) that involves an alternation of a directed swim and a stop and reorientation of direction.
 Sometimes these bacteria can encounter media that severly limits their mobility, such as when traveling through a porous media.
 It has been observed [4] that instead of the run and tumble motion, a hopping and trapping motion is ensued by the bacteria to navigate the porous media.
 While swimming in a porous media, the bacteria get stuck between a pore and some of its neighboring pores.
 In this trapped time, the bacteria randomly re-orients its direction to find a way out.
 Once the bacteria find a way out it swims straight until it gets stuck again.
 Its swim length between traps are the hop lengths which are set by the solid matrix of the pore cluster.
-The trap times are longer than the hop times and so we model the motion as transitions between trapped states using a coarse grain KMC method
+The trap times are longer than the hop times and so we model the motion as transitions between trapped states using a an alteration of the subvolume KMC method.

-When the bacteria finds a way out of the pore it swims freely until it becomes trapped again and this is termed as hopping.
-We can model the pores as individual microdomains and apply periodic boundary conditions to determine its diffusive rate through the domain patch.
-Using this diffusion rate we can model bacteria swimming over longer length scales where they encounter a microdomain of several pores within which they have this diffusion rate.

 ### Results